sylvieziyi/mock-interview-agent/README.md

 # Mock Interview Agent

 A local, agent-driven mock interview tool for **system design** and **ML system design**.
-Modeled on [Hello Interview](https://www.hellointerview.com/), but the interviewer is an agent that pushes back, picks deep dives based on what you actually drew, and scores you against the rubric at the end.

 Runs entirely on your machine via [Ollama](https://ollama.com) — no API keys, no per-call cost.